Table of Contents

 A merger is a corporate action in which two companies combine to form one company.
 It occurs when one company purchases another company and the two companies combine their operations.
 Two common cases of merging companies are when a parent company acquires its subsidiary, or when a parent is merged into a subsidiary.

 Title 8 of the Delaware Code prescribes that a Delaware company merger can be done either by filing a certificate of merger with the Delaware Secretary of State or stating in the company’s agreement of merger.

 If you’re considering a Delaware LLC merger, a short-form type may be the simplest and quickest option.
-It is commonly used in events that the acquiring company doesn’t want to hold meetings and have shareholders approved.
+It is commonly used in events where the acquiring company doesn’t want to hold meetings and have shareholders’ approval.